stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 As soon as the boy had left, William turned the them with a grim expression.
 “I've found something,” he said.
 “Too hard to explain, you'll need t'see it for yourself.”

 “Really?” \
 	“No,” he said, deadpan.
 “It's just that there's a hidden vault under the summerhouse with a load of nasty looking books and trinkets.
-But you'll still want to come see for yourself so....”
+But you'll still want to come see for yourself so….”

 As they left the kitchen, Julia added quietly,“Albert knows something, but I don't know what.
 At the very least he at last suspects the existence of the Society and that his father was involved.
 His Uncle too.
 He's pretty clearly feeling guilty about something.
 Frankly, I think he's up to his neck in whatever is going on here.”